 - ½ teaspoon salt

-- 1 tablespoon fresh thyme , minced (1 teaspoon dried thyme)
+- 1 tablespoon minced fresh thyme leaves, or use 1 teaspoon dried thyme

 Maple Balsamic Vinaigrette

 - 1.5 tablespoons maple syrup